sonata-nfv/son-catalogue/README.md

 ### Installation

-First, a fresh MongoDB installation is required, working on IP address 'localhost:27017' for development environment.
+Before installing the Catalogues API from source code, it is recommended to install a fresh MongoDB database.
+It can be done with the "installation_mongodb.sh" script provided in the root folder.
+This script installs MongoDB and uses the "dbs.js" script to build a database structure in the MongoDB for each catalogue.
+The default IP address for local development environment is 'localhost:27017'.
+However, if the MongoDB is already installed, "dbs.js" script can be used standalone, just follow the instructions inside the file.
+If the MongoDB is found remotely, then the "dbs.js" script needs to be changed according to the IP and Port address of the MongoDB.

-After cloning the source code from the repository, then you can run
+For the Catalogues, after cloning the source code from the repository, you can run:

 ```sh
 bundle install
 ```

-Which will install all the gems needed to run the SON-CATALOGUE API.
+It will install all the gems needed to run the SON-CATALOGUE API.

 ### Tests